c24b/crawax/README.rst

 =====
 How does crawtext work?
 -----------------------------
-Crawtext take a search query and crawl the web using
+Crawtext takes a search query and crawl the web using

 + a sourcefile (.txt)
 + or / and a BING SEARCH API KEY

-To get an ** API KEY **from BING go to <http://datamarket.azure.com/dataset/bing/search>
+|To get your ** API KEY **from BING register here  |<http://datamarket.azure.com/dataset/bing/search>

-Then it stores the found url in a sources collection for next run
+Then crawtext stores the found urls in a sources collection and then use it to crawl next pages

 Crawtext has 2 basic mode

-- discovery : Create new entries in sources database and launch the crawler that stores pertinent page into results collection
+- discovery : Create **new** entries in sources database and launch the crawler that stores pertinent page into results collection
-- crawl: Based on an **existing** sources database (specified in the project_name), launch the crawler that stores pertinent page into results collection
+- crawl: Using the **existing** sources database launch the crawler that stores pertinent page into results collection

 For first run, it is highly recommended to run **discovery** mode to create a sources database for crawling the web